rolspace/www.rolandoramos.tech/_posts/2016-10-31-list-unreferenced-templates-spe.markdown

 {% endhighlight %}

-This script can be used as a started for additional actions like archiving or deleting the unused templates, or even setting up [SPE Reports][SPE Reports] to filter the query with additional parameters.
+This script can be used as a starting point for additional actions like archiving or deleting the unused templates, or even setting up [SPE Reports][SPE Reports] to filter the query with additional parameters.